BrianInGermany/BrianInGermany.github.io/_posts/2020-10-20-Grafana-and-Nodered.markdown

 Once InfluxDB nodes appear in your node selector panel, just link them up to your desired output and configure.
 <figure>
 <img src="/assets/images/influxDBnode.png" alt="influx_node" width="50%">
-<figcaption>Configuring the InfluxDB Nodered node</figcaption>
+<figcaption>Configuring the InfluxDB Node-Red node</figcaption>
 </figure>

 Of course, you'll need to have installed InfluxDB on your server first!
 To do that, check out this [great tutorial](https://simonhearne.com/2020/pi-influx-grafana/) by [Simon Hearne](https://github.com/simonhearne).
 It's a nice step-by-step, and when you're done you will also have installed [Grafana](https://grafana.com/), which means you'll be ready to start inspecting your DB data, too!

-# Grafana
+## Grafana

-As soon as you've configured the InfluxDB credentials and DB name in Nodered (providing your flow has received any data, in my case via the MQTT-in node), you will be able to access these so-called InfluxDB measurements in the Grafana panel setup page.
+As soon as you've configured the InfluxDB credentials and DB name in Node-Red (providing your flow has received any data, in my case via the MQTT-in node), you will be able to access these so-called InfluxDB measurements in the Grafana panel setup page.
 Remember, first add the datasource to Grafana like this, under the datasources tab:

 <img src="/assets/images/addDatasource.png" alt="add_datasource" width="50%">

-Finally, go to your Grafana dashboard, add a new panel, and select your measurement from the `select measurement` dropdown field, which autopopulates from InfluxDB if there's data in it:
+Then go to your Grafana dashboard, add a new panel, and select your measurement from the `select measurement` dropdown field, which autopopulates from InfluxDB if there's data in it:

 <img src="/assets/images/load_influx_measurement.png" alt="measurement" width="100%">

 As soon as you click somewhere else on the screen the datapoints will appear on the chart!
-If you don't like the dots and prefer a continuous line just choose the setting `Stacking and Null Value` -> `Null Value` -> `connected` here:
+If you don't like the dots and prefer a continuous line just choose the setting `Stacking and null value` -> `Null value` -> `connected` here:

 <img src="/assets/images/connectedGRafana.png" alt="connected" width="50%">